BENEFITS you deserve!

 Airplane travel is widely considered one of the safest forms of transportation.
 When airplane accidents do occur, they result in catastrophic injuries or fatalities.
+Aviation injuries are dangerous whether they involve planes or helicopters, personal or commercial pilots, or civilian or military aircraft.
 Miami airplane accident victims and their families have it in their best interest to learn about their legal rights and options in such cases.
 Aviation accident law allows victims of both major airline crashes and general aviation accidents to pursue compensation for their losses.Causes of Airplane Accidents

 There are many potential causes of an airline accident.
 During an airplane accident claim proceeding, it will become important to determine who was at fault for the crash.
 Common causes include:

 - Pilot Error: While many elements of flying are now automated, pilots still play a pivotal role in flying the plane.
 When a pilot is fatigued or negligent, everyone on the plane may be at great risk.

 - Faulty and Defective Equipment: The manufacturers of defective airplane parts may be held responsible for the accidents their products cause.